MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/index.md

 ---
 title: "Routes API | Microsoft Docs"
-description: Learn how to use the Routes API to create a route that includes two or more locations and to create routes from major roads. ms.date: "02/28/2018" ms.topic: "reference" caps.latest.revision: 17
+description: An overview page for the Bing Maps Routes API section with links to articles that describe how to create a route that includes two or more locations. ms.date: "02/28/2018" ms.topic: "reference" caps.latest.revision: 17